 On the Issues: Catherine has demonstrated proven leadership as Mayor, keeping the city on sound financial footing (with a triple-A bond rating), navigating Encinitas through a pandemic, promoting active transportation (with trails and bike paths), preserving the environment (with projects like the award-winning living shoreline in Cardiff), making housing more affordable (with the pioneering pre-approved accessory dwelling program), assisting our most vulnerable residents (with the Safe Parking Lot), and driving major community projects forward (including the Streetscape improvements in Leucadia along 101, the pedestrian rail undercrossing at El Portal, and the new Standard Pacific Park).
-She has confronted some of the most difficult issues facing the city with courage and integrity.
-Catherine has been endorsed by the San Diego Democratic Party, the Sierra Club, the League of Conservation Voters, and Congressman Mike Levin.
+Encinitas is one of the safest cities in the county.
+Catherine Blakespear has confronted some of the most difficult issues facing the city with courage and integrity.

-Partisan Affiliation: Long-time Republican (re-registered as "No Party Preference" in December 2019 before announcing for mayor)
+Partisan Affiliation: Long-time Republican (re-registered as "No Party Preference" in December 2019 right before announcing for mayor)

 Current Position: Co-publisher of "The Encinitas Current"